mapleandginkgo/mapleandginkgo.github.io/README.md

 ### Social media
 Technically, I do have an IG account for my small business, but I'm only active there, like, once a year.
 You can follow along, though, if you'd like, [@maple.ginkgo](https://www.instagram.com/maple.ginkgo/) 🙂

+### Venmo
+I'm [@MapleAndGinkgo](https://account.venmo.com/u/MapleAndGinkgo) on Venmo.
+(Please choose the option to "send money without confirming the phone number", since I'd rather not put my phone number out on the internet.
+Also, please don't mark the Venmo transaction as a purchase, since Venmo would take a cut of that, and also my tax situation would get complicated.) 🙂

 💚